-During data entry of this form, the questions will be designated PHYSICAL_1 - PHYSICAL_8, EMOTIONAL_1 - EMOTIONAL_5, SOCIAL_1 - SOCIAL_5, and SCHOOL_1 - SCHOOL_5.
+During data entry of this form, the questions will be designated PHYSICAL\1 - PHYSICAL\8, EMOTIONAL\1 - EMOTIONAL\5, SOCIAL\1 - SOCIAL\5, and SCHOOL\1 - SCHOOL\5.

-10.1.36 Perceived Stress Scale (PSS_10)
+10.1.36 Perceived Stress Scale (PSS\10)

-Purpose: To measure the participant's perceived level of stress during the last month.
+- Purpose: To measure the participant's perceived level of stress during the last month.

-Who: The participant completes the form.
+- Who: The participant completes the form.

+- When: Refer to Visit Procedure Checklists.